Portrait of Brillat-Savarin

 Lifestyle & Simplicity

 My husband and I make good money but we're constantly stressed about it.
-We have a nice house with a big mortgage.
-Two cars with payments.
-Subscriptions to everything.
-We eat out three times a week because we're too tired to cook.
-I've been reading about minimalism and feel called to simplify—sell the house, move to something smaller, cook at home, reduce consumption.
-My husband thinks I'm being extreme.
+We have alot of stuff, a 4400 sqft house with mortgage, my Land Rover, his Porsche, jeep (all with payments), subscriptions to just about every streaming service under the sun, dinners out all week (we're too tired to cook).
+I've been reading about minimalism which is at times pretty appealing, on paper— do two people really need 4000 sqft?
+We could cook at home, and maybe spend more time together.
+Spend time outdoors instead of in front of the TV.
+Maybe take some dance lessons, or join a bike club (we both like to ride).
+My husband thinks I'm being extreme about downsizing, and getting rid of stuff.
 He says we've "earned" our lifestyle and the answer is just to make more money.
+I feel I'm going to have to push this because the way we're going isn't sustainable for me.
 But here's the thing: when I imagine a simpler life, I imagine it being boring.
 I love trying new restaurants.
 I love hosting dinner parties.
 I love having nice things.
-Can you be a minimalist and still enjoy the pleasures of life? — Too Much of Everything in Minneapolis
+Can you be a minimalist and still enjoy the pleasures of life?

 Similar Mentors